 Why do I feel so sad?

-People feel sad for a variety of reasons - everyone is different and will deal with life events in their own way.
+People feel sad and can have a low mood for a variety of reasons - everyone is different and will deal with life events in their own way.
 Sadness can be triggered by an argument with a relative, a breakup, or a close friend moving to another city.
 You might feel disappointed about your performance at work or school, or feel discouraged if your favourite sports team can't break its losing streak.

 Sadness is sometimes circumstantial.
 Your feelings may be triggered by the seasons, as a result of the weather and daylight.
-If this is the case, you may be suffering from seasonal affective disorder.
+If this sounds familiar, you may be suffering from seasonal affective disorder (SAD).
 Or, your sadness may have been triggered by distressing events in your life that are out of your control, such as losing a loved one.
-This can lead to a specific kind of sadness - grief.
+This can lead to a specific kind of sadness, grief.

 It’s also possible that more than one thing is causing you to feel sad; it may be a combination of any one of the above factors, plus many more.

-It’s important to try and figure out what is causing you to feel sad.
+It’s important to try and figure out what is causing you to feel this way.
 Try and notice how you feel, when, and why.
 But, if you can’t figure out the reason, it can be hard to take control of your feelings and overcome them.

-There isn’t always an easy explanation for why you’re feeling sad.
+There isn’t always an easy explanation for why you’re feeling sad or can't seem to overcome a low mood.
 Sometimes it might feel like there’s no apparent reason for why you feel this way.
 This might be a result of biological factors and natural changes in your body, such as hormones, which can also trigger sadness.

-It’s normal to feel down sometimes, but, if sad thoughts are stopping you from enjoying life, then something needs to change.
+It’s normal to feel down sometimes, but, if sad thoughts or a persistent low mood are stopping you from enjoying life, then something needs to change.

 People sometimes say they're feeling depressed when they're having a bad day.
 But depression is a mental health condition that affects sufferers every day for long periods of time.
 This is a key difference between feeling sad and having depression - sadness comes and goes with relative speed and ease.
 Depression is constant and oppressive.